Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 4. Sandy Bay in Clontarf

-Sandy Bay on Sandy Bay Road in the suburb of Clontarf is a popular dog-friendly beach along the Spit to Manly walking track.
+Sandy Bay, located on Sandy Bay Road in the suburb of Clontarf, is a well-loved dog-friendly beach along the Spit to Manly Walk.

-It borders Clontarf Reserve, a beautiful park and beach area with excellent picnic and BBQ facilities, a cafe and restaurant, playgrounds, toilets and showers, and beach access.
+It sits next to Clontarf Reserve, a scenic park and beach area offering excellent picnic and BBQ facilities, a café and restaurant, playgrounds, toilets and showers, and easy beach access.

-Dogs are allowed off-leash at Sandy Bay, home to a small, shallow, sheltered beach, perfect for dogs to run into and have a fabulous time.
+Dogs are welcome off-leash at Sandy Bay, which features a small, shallow, and sheltered beach, perfect for them to splash around and enjoy themselves.

 Check the Northern Beaches Council website for more information.